-SaaS is not only creating a revolution in the cloud service model, but it is also bringing up new security requirements and challenges.
+SaaS is creating a revolution in the cloud service model and bringing up new security requirements and challenges.
 As the most dominant service delivery model today, it has the most critical need for security practices and oversight.

-SaaS security has stirred up quite a bit of debate in the software-as-a-service circle.
-All debates revolve around the same question: Who is responsible for security?
-The supplier or the customer?
-Well, the recent SaaS security survey report answers this question.
-Fifty-two percent of respondents believe that SaaS providers are responsible for checking and maintaining cloud security.
+SaaS security has stirred up much debate in the software-as-a-service circle.
+All discussions revolve around the same question: Who is responsible for security?
+The supplier or customer?
+The recent SaaS security survey report answers this question.
+Fifty-two percent of respondents believe SaaS providers are responsible for checking and maintaining cloud security.

-The survey aside, just like on-premises solutions, businesses will need to research their SaaS service provider’s policies on data security and compliance before signing up for their applications.
+The survey aside, just like on-premises solutions, businesses must research their SaaS service provider’s policies on data security and compliance before signing up for their applications.
 This blog covers some common SaaS security challenges and proposed solutions to protect mission-critical business applications in the cloud.

 Privacy advocates, like information security (infosec) analysts and IT departments, raise many concerns about SaaS purchasing and usage, and these concerns typically revolve around cybersecurity and privacy.
 Listed below are seven perceived security risks to discuss with a SaaS vendor during the evaluation stage.

 Access management is critical for every SaaS application due to the presence of sensitive data.
-SaaS customers need to know whether the single point of access into the public cloud can expose confidential information.
-It is also worthwhile to ask questions about the design of access control systems and identify whether there are any chances for network security issues, like deficient patching and lack of monitoring.
+SaaS customers need to know whether the single access point into the public cloud can expose confidential information.
+It is also worthwhile to ask questions about the design of access control systems and identify whether there are any chances for network security issues, like poor patching and lack of monitoring.

-Most SaaS products add more layers of complexity into their system, thus increasing the chances for misconfigurations to arise.
+Most SaaS products add more layers of complexity to their system, thus increasing the chances for misconfigurations to arise.
 Even small configuration mistakes can affect the availability of the cloud infrastructure.

 One of the most well-known misconfiguration mistakes occurred in February 2008 when Pakistan Telecom tried to block YouTube within Pakistan due to some supposedly blasphemous videos.
 Their attempt to create a dummy route for YouTube made the platform globally unavailable for two hours.